National Teenager Day (March 21)

 The History of the Holiday

-- The teenage brain is still developing, especially the parts responsible for impulse control and long-term planning.
-That explains… a lot.
+The teenage brain is still under construction, especially the parts responsible for impulse control and long-term planning.
+That explains a lot of decisions that seem baffling from the outside.

-- Adolescence is one of the fastest periods of growth, physically, emotionally, and socially.
+And physically?
+Adolescence is one of the fastest periods of change most people ever experience.

 Coloring Page